dtereshch/paneldesc/README.md

 # bamboo

-R package for exploring and describing panel data
+Descriptive Analysis and Visualization for Panel Data

-## Overview
+## Description

-This is an R package that I developed for my personal use to make it easier for myself to work with panel data.
-However, everyone is welcome to use it if they find it helpful.
+This package provides a comprehensive set of tools for describing and visualizing panel data structures, as well as for summarizing and visualizing variables within a panel data context.

 ## Installation